mauroxavierneto/final_fight_cmm2/README.md

 Changelog:

-2021-07-04
-- Implemented Round 1-3 final cutscene
+2021-07-05
+- Remade all sound effects directly from an emulator of the Arcade
+- Readjusted music volume
+- Fixed bug that caused the freezing the enemy on the floor
-- Fixed many collision bugs in 2-player mode
+- Fixed many bugs in the pile drive (Haggar)
-- Some optimizations in 2-player mode
+- Fixed no bgm option
+- Removed left scroll in Round 1-3 until fix the bug

 2021-07-03
 - Fixed bad position of front end objects in the ending cutscenes